nerminDonlag/admin-dashboard/README.md

 I made the page responsive

-Future improvements ideas:
+Future improvement ideas:
  - add my own projects as links
- - mage a mobile version
+ - make a mobile version
+ - left sidebar icon and text should both light up on hover